 I started with the island breeze paint color.

 First, download my free SVG file from my resource library.
-(This library is available to my email subscribers.
+(This library is available as a bonus to my email subscribers.
 Not an email subscriber yet?
-Sign up at the bottom of this post.)
+Sign up below.)

 Open up the file in Cricut Design space.